Your Kanazawa Questions Answered: 15 Things First-Timers Ask

 Q: When's the best time to visit?

-A: Each season has a case:
+A: Each season makes its own case:

 Spring (April): Cherry blossoms in Kenroku-en.
 Free night illumination.